 “It’s going to be different for every organization, no matter what industry you’re in, because it needs to be specific to your population,” she said.

-Anna says it’s important for employers to view wellness as a long-term investment.
-But if an organization implements her program, listens to its employees and gives them the resources they need, then she would expect to see a positive impact on the bottom line.
+It is important for employers to view wellness as a long-term investment.
+But if an organization implements these programs, listens to its employees and gives them the resources they need, then we would expect to see a positive impact on the bottom line.

-Given the time U.S. employees spend at work, Anna said she believes that wellness programs are simply “the right thing for employers to do.”
+Given the time U.S. employees spend at work, CBIZ believes that wellness programs are simply “the right thing for employers to do.”